-At Edith Cowan College (ECC), we understand that the transition to university level study can be difficult for some students.
-Because things do not always go the way we had planned or problems of an academic or personal nature arise, a range of support services are made available to you during your studies at ECC.
+At Edith Cowan College (ECC), we understand that the transition to university level study can be challenging for some students.
+This may be due to homesickness or unexpected problems of an academic or personal nature.
+A range of support services are available to you during your studies at ECC.

 We understand that for students, the main reason they are in Australia is to study.
 However, participating in extra-curricular activities and getting out and about is important too.
 ECC encourages you to interact and enjoy your experience by taking a break from your studies and having some fun and participating in extra-curricular activities.
 By being involved in non-academic interests whilst studying you will be able to develop a network of friends and to broaden your outlook and skills.

 Visit ECU's Sports and Recreation website www.ecu.edu.au/fas/sport/ for ideas and sporting teams.

 You can also join a variety of events, activities and adventures (for example, skydiving and whale watching) organised by numerous clubs and societies in Perth.
 From recreation to religion, from sport to politics, they cater to every interest.

 If you or a group of your friends have a particular interest in an activity, that you believe others might also been interested, please come by and speak to our Student Counsellor or someone on the student services team, who may be able to help you organise such an outing for you!

 Student Safety and Wellbeing - Respect.
 Now.
 Always.

 Edith Cowan College is committed to ensuring all students, staff and stakeholders are able to study and work in a safe environment, free of harassment or inequality.
 ECC will not tolerate any behaviour that constitutes bullying, harassment, sexual assault or discrimination.